jamie-allen/Mockito-Specs2-Akka-TestKit-Presentation/preso/presentation.md

     }

 !SLIDE bullets incremental transition=blindY
+.notes Created in the model of earlier frameworks, such as EasyMock and JMock
+# Mockito

+* Technically, a "Test Spy Framework"
+* Verify behaviors
+* Stub methods

+!SLIDE transition=blindY
 .notes You had to manage your anonymous implementations to show that something occurred, or that it happened the correct number of times.
+This doesn't look TOO bad below, but if you had interfaces/traits that are very large (a smell test in itself), or had to use external libraries with large interfaces/traits that you couldn't control, it got out of hand very quickly.
-# Mockito
+# Why Use Mockito?

-    trait MyInterface {
+	// Some interface orthogonal to the class we're testing trait MyInterface {
       def testCall
     }

-    val myImpl = new MyInterface() {
+    // Anonymous impl allowing us to verify results val myImpl = new MyInterface() {
       var _callCount = 0
       def callCount = _callCount
       override def testCall() = callCount += 1
     }

     myImpl.callCount // res0: Int = 0

+    // How to verify expected results
     myImpl.testCall
-    myImpl.callCount // res2: Int = 1
+    assert(myImpl.callCount == 1) // res2: Int = 1

-!SLIDE bullets incremental transition=blindY
+!SLIDE transition=blindY
-. notes Created in the model of earlier frameworks, such as EasyMock and JMock
-# What is Mockito?

-* Technically, a "Test Spy Framework"
-* Verify behaviors
-* Stub methods
+# The Same Logic with Mockito

+	// Some interface orthogonal to the class we're testing trait MyInterface {
+      def testCall
+    }

+    import org.mockito.Mockito._
+	val myMockImpl = mock(classOf[MyInterface])

 !SLIDE bullets incremental transition=blindY
 # Benefits of Mockito